-The OHC has carried out interviews in a variety of major subject areas, which include: politics and government; law and jurisprudence; arts and letters; business and labor; social and community history; University of California history; natural resources and the environment; and science, medicine, and technology.
+We’ve conducted interviews in a variety of major subject areas, which include politics and government; law and jurisprudence; arts and letters; business and labor; social and community history; University of California history; natural resources and the environment; and science, medicine, and technology.

-Interviews are conducted with the goal of eliciting from each participant a full and accurate account of the events central to their lives and to the broader world.
+The oral history process includes extensive archival research and pre-interviews with family, friends, colleagues, and even the interviewees themselves, jogging memories that might otherwise be forgotten.
+The research phase is followed by formal interviews, often conducted over many hours in multiple sessions.
+We work with interviewees to facilitate the best possible telling of their stories.
 The interviews are transcribed, lightly edited for accuracy and clarity, and reviewed by the interviewees, who may augment or correct their spoken words.
-The reviewed and corrected transcripts are printed and bound, often with photographs and illustrative materials.
+Then we provide these raw materials to the public so that anyone interested can develop their own interpretations of history based on these first-person testimonies.
 Archival copies are placed in The Bancroft Library.
 The Bancroft Library also houses the original audio and video recordings, many of which can be accessed in the library’s reading room.

-In addition to conducting interviews and producing transcripts, OHC historians are productive scholars who publish their oral history-based research in the field’s top journals and academic presses; moreover, they regularly contribute to newspapers and blogs and are featured on radio programs and video documentaries.
-OHC historians also actively participate in the teaching mission of the university.
-Along with regularly speaking at conferences and organizing symposia, OHC staff host an advanced oral history institute each summer which attracts scholars, public historians, and others from around the world interested in learning oral history methodology.
-Nearly 500 people have attended the institute since it began in 2002.
+In addition to conducting interviews and producing transcripts, the OHC historians are productive scholars who publish their oral history-based research in the field’s top journals and academic presses; moreover, they write articles for lay audiences and are featured on radio programs and video documentaries.
+The OHC’s historians also actively participate in the teaching mission of the university.
+Along with regularly speaking at conferences and organizing symposia, OHC staff host educational programs that attract scholars, public historians, and others from around the world interested in learning oral history methodology.

 David Dunham is the technology lead for the OHC and serves as website manager, video editor, and project interviewer.
 Since 2002, David has overseen the OHC website, leading efforts to digitize sixty years of oral history transcripts; he also coordinates transcription, equipment, and audio/video production and editing.
 He is OHC’s primary liaison with the Library Systems Office, coordinating preservation, digitization, and online content.
 David manages the Rosie the Riveter / World War II Home Front Oral History Project in collaboration with the National Park Service.
 He has participated in and contributed to numerous project-related community events, including talks recruiting narrators, programs sharing results of the interviews, video presentations, tours, and exhibits.
 He is a documentary film maker and editor, film festival manager, teacher, and “Entotainment Guru” of the Bay Area.